-Selecting water for Betta Fish can be a challenge for many people as it requires certain conditions to be met for a healthy living of Betta Fish.
-Though the water you buy from a store and water you take from your home water supply may look same, they may have different amounts of chemicals and minerals.
+Selecting water for Betta Fish can be a challenge for many people as it requires certain conditions to be met for a healthy living for Betta Fish.
+However, the water you buy from a store and water you take from your home water supply may look the same, they may have different amounts of chemicals and minerals.

 What Water Do You Use For Betta Fish?

 There are some recommended water parameters for Betta Fish.
 Any water that completes these requirements can be used in Betta Fish tanks.

 |Carbonate hardness (KH or CH)

 Many aquarists suggest using tap water along with water conditioners to remove chemicals like Chlorine and chloramine.
 There are water conditioners made explicitly for Betta Fish, but a conditioner made for freshwater fish is more than enough.

 However, you can use spring water or even well water after testing water Parameters.
 You can test a sample of your well water in your local pet store.
 Distilled water is not suitable for Betta Fish as it doesn’t include any nutrient or mineral essential for their health.

 You can, however, use distilled water after adding necessary nutrients and controlling pH levels.
 Betta’s will thrive in water temperatures between 76 to 82 degrees Fahrenheit so, you may need to buy a heater for your Betta Fish tank if your room temperature is colder.

 We need to replicate Betta’s habitat and provide the required nutrients for Betta Fish to live happily and healthfully.
 As chemicals can quickly kill Bettas, you must get rid of chemicals with a water conditioner or water filtering system to ensure it’s safe for them.

 There is an expensive solution; Betta water is per-conditioned bottled water specifically made for Betta Fish with correct pH level, nutrients, and minerals and no chemicals and metals.
 This product may relieve you from worrying about recommended water parameters but will cost you more.